 If you’re a fan of spice, you will adore this cereal.
 It’s got all the strong qualities of traditional plain Cheerios (good crunch, wholesome taste and kids love ’em), but with a kick of heartwarming fall flavor.
 In my opinion, it’s the perfect way to ease into autumn.
 One disclaimer: Don’t buy it and expect loads of sweet pumpkin flavor.
 You can leave that job to these recipes.

 Ready to go out and grab a box?
 Here are my best tips for what to make with Pumpkin Spice Cheerios, apart from, y’know, a plain bowl of cereal.

 An even easier way to enjoy the new product?
-Take a cue from our expert Food Editor James Schend, who prefers to eat his cereal straight out of the box.
+Take a cue from TOH Deputy Editor James Schend, who prefers to eat his cereal straight out of the box.